-In my podcast I interview writers and artists who have developed a meaningful body of work, and doubled-down on their creative vision.
+In my podcast I interview writers and artists who have doubled-down on their creative vision.
 I delve deep into how they moved from merely dabbling with ideas to becoming a doer — someone who creates, finishes, and shares their work.

 My questions tend to focus on the aspects of managing one’s career that are hidden: how we make decisions, deal with anxiety, the habits and routines that matter, and the reality of what it looks like to be a full-time creative professional.